spcourse/python/en/loops/practice/contents.md

         print(f"x now has the value {x}")
         total = total + x

-    print(f"The sum of all numbers from 1 to 10 = {total}")
+    print(f"The sum of all numbers from 1 to 4 = {total}")

 Please change this program by including another print statement: `print(f"The sum of all numbers from 1 to {x} = {total}")`.
-Include this line beneath `total = total + x`, in such a way that it starts at the same position (the same level of indentation).
-Run the program and try to understand what happens.
-Problems with indentation are a very common mistake when using loops, so it is important to see these types of 'mistakes' so you can recognize them later.
+Include this line beneath `total = total + x`.
+(Make sure that you get the indentation right: the new print statement should still be part of the loop.)
+This should have the following output:

+    x now has the value 1
+    The sum of all numbers from 1 to 1 = 1
+    x now has the value 2
+    The sum of all numbers from 1 to 2 = 3
+    x now has the value 3
+    The sum of all numbers from 1 to 3 = 6
+    x now has the value 4
+    The sum of all numbers from 1 to 4 = 10
+    The sum of all numbers from 1 to 4 = 10

-**Exercise 9** At this moment we use the numbers from 1 to 10.
-Please try to adapt the program in such a way that you define a new variable once at the beginning of the program (so not in the range() function) that holds the maximum number.
+**Exercise 9** At this moment we use the numbers from 1 to 4.
+Let's make this more flexible.
+Add the variable `maximum` to the beginning of you program and assign it the value `10`.
 Use this maximum number as the maximum value for the for-loop: `for x in range(1, maximum)`.

 **Exercise 10** Make a program that has the same functionality as the example, but now use a while-loop instead of a for-loop.

-**Exercise 11** Replace the while-loop condition to ensure that it will stop if the sum of all numbers up to that point is bigger than 123.
+**Exercise 11** Replace the while-loop condition to ensure that it will stop if the sum of all numbers up to that point is bigger than 20.
 To help you, the expected output is provided:

-	Value of sum_x: 0, value of x: 10
-	Value of sum_x: 10, value of x: 11
-	Value of sum_x: 21, value of x: 12
-	Value of sum_x: 33, value of x: 13
-	Value of sum_x: 46, value of x: 14
-	Value of sum_x: 60, value of x: 15
-	Value of sum_x: 75, value of x: 16
-	Value of sum_x: 91, value of x: 17
-	Value of sum_x: 108, value of x: 18
-	End value of sum_x: 126, end value of x: 19
+    x now has the value 1
+    The sum of all numbers from 1 to 1 = 1
+    x now has the value 2
+    The sum of all numbers from 1 to 2 = 3
+    x now has the value 3
+    The sum of all numbers from 1 to 3 = 6
+    x now has the value 4
+    The sum of all numbers from 1 to 4 = 10
+    x now has the value 5
+    The sum of all numbers from 1 to 5 = 15
+    x now has the value 6
+    The sum of all numbers from 1 to 6 = 21
+    The sum of all numbers from 1 to 10 = 21

 ## Filtering with loops
 **Exercise 12**